U.S. Naval Sea Cadet Corps - American Veterans Division

 Conduct: Cadets are taught to maintain discipline and bearing.
 Cadets are accountable for their actions.

-Academics: Cadets are also expected to be able to balance their schoolwork with their unit activities.
-Cadets are required to maintain a 2.0 GPA in order to stay enrolled in the program.
+Academics: Successful academic progress is required as well (at least a "C"-grade point average).
+Cadets are also expected to be able to balance their schoolwork with their unit activities.

 Skills: We believe that we are training the next generation of our nation’s leaders.
 Our program teaches leadership skills, but most importantly, provides the cadets with opportunities to practice them.Our challenging coursework and training options pushes cadets to excellence from themselves and from their fellow cadets.
 Our structure is also designed to be supportive, and our units work hard to ensure success for all of our cadets.